Red Sox trade for Mets' Addison Reed and get the bullpen help they need

+[Now’s the time to sign up for Fantasy Football!
+Join for free]

 Addison Reed was traded to the Mets in August of 2015, and since then he’s been one of the best relievers in baseball.
-With New York he’s pitched to a 2.05 ERA with 156 strikeouts and just 24 walks in 142 innings.
-He’s been closing for the Mets (he’s got 19 saves this year) but he’ll presumably take a set-up spot behind Boston’s current closer Craig Kimbrel
+Since joining the Mets, he has a 2.05 ERA with 156 strikeouts and just 24 walks in 142 innings.
+He’s been closing for the Mets lately (he has 19 saves this year) but he’ll presumably take a set-up spot behind Boston’s current closer Craig Kimbrel.

+All three minor league relievers that the Red Sox gave up are in their top-30 prospects, according to MLB Pipeline.
+Stephen Nogosek is the highest at No. 18, and he’s been pitching in High-A ball.
+Jamie Callahan is at No. 23, and he’s been struggling since his promotion to Triple-A in May.
+Gerson Bautista has struck out 53 batters in 45.1 innings in High-A, but he’s walked 28.
+It’s not a major return, but the Mets couldn’t really expect one for Reed.
+He’s been excellent, but he’s also a rental: his contract is up at the end of the 2017 season.
+The Red Sox will also be paying the remainder of Reed’s contract, which Ken Rosenthal estimates to be about $2.6 million.

 So the Red Sox are getting a fantastic arm in Reed, and it couldn’t come at a better time.
-Boston experienced a first class bullpen implosion on Sunday when reliever Matt Barnes gave up four runs on three hits, and gave away the game to the Kansas City Royals in the process.
-The Red Sox’s bullpen isn’t terrible but they definitely need help, and Addison Reed could be just what they need.
+Boston experienced a first-class bullpen implosion on Sunday when reliever Matt Barnes gave up four runs on three hits, and gave away the game to the Kansas City Royals in the process.
+The Red Sox’s bullpen isn’t terrible, but it definitely needs help.
+Reliever Heath Hembree isn’t having the year the Red Sox hoped he would, and Joe Kelly (their former set-up man) is on the disabled list.
+Addison Reed could be just what the Red Sox need.

 More MLB coverage from Yahoo Sports: